 2 Go beyond the numbers

 By definition, finance teams think in numbers.
 Targets for finance teams tend to be quantitative e.g. achieving cost savings of €x per year or generating return on investment of y%.
 While this is important from a shareholder value creation perspective, humans by nature tend to have deeper motivational needs.
 When sports teams embark on a new season, they don’t think in terms of “This year, we are going to win x number of trophies”.
 Their mindset is more geared towards the processes and work ethic that they would have to maintain to achieve a specific vision.
 As a CFO, motivating your team in a similar fashion can be equally productive.
-Instead of simply defining the level of cost savings that need to be delivered organization-wide, encourage employees to come up with new ways to improve processes or bridge organizational gaps.
-Rather than mundane targets, this could be a way to revitalize your team to scale greater peaks.
+Instead of simply defining the level of cost savings that need to be delivered organization-wide, encourage employees to come up with new ways to improve processes or bridge organisational gaps.
+Rather than mundane targets, this could be a way to revitalise your team to scale greater peaks.

 3 Engage with your teams

 Sports teams have long recognized the value of engagement in rejuvenating a team.
 That is why you see owners cheering on their teams from the sidelines, particularly in crunch games.
 In business, most organizations tend to have a more siloed mentality where C-suite executives are tucked away in their corner offices.
 Nonetheless, studies have shown that executives that engage on a regular basis with subordinates tend to outperform those that follow the archaic boss-subordinate model.
 The reason for this is simple.
 When employees are spoken to by senior members of the organisation and/or asked their opinion about key issues, they feel more valued and involved in the team.
 This then manifests into enhanced output as they feel a stronger sense of accountability to their work.